Garrett-R16/Elevate/README.md

 ### The PCB

 I designed the PCB using Fusion Electronics and had it manufactured by JLC PCB.
 It's a four layer board, which definitely made routing difficult given that the main IC is a BGA.
 For anyone thinking of creating their own PCB, I highly recommend staying away from BGAs in the beginning because it will save money and time for both building and designing the board.
-I'm currently in the process of testing the board.
 Some features include:

 - Arm Cortex-M7 IC
 - BNO055 9-axis IMU